rizauddin/bankruptcy-predictor/CONTRIBUTING.md

 ### 🙋 Need Help?
 If you're unsure how to begin, feel free to [open an issue](https://github.com/rizauddin/bankruptcy-predictor/issues) with your question or idea.
 I’m happy to guide you!

+Thanks again for your interest and support 🙌
+Happy coding!
+— Rizauddin